TEXT-S&P summary: Saudi Telecom Co.

 The stable outlook reflects our view that STC will remain committed to a conservative financial policy and that the Saudi Arabian government will retain its controlling stake in the company.

 We expect that STC’s ratio of FFO to debt will remain at more than 50% on average and that its ratio of adjusted debt to EBITDA will remain at close to 1.5x.
-These expectations are based on our assumption that the company will maintain its strong competitive domestic position, profitability, and cash flow generation, while the assets abroad continue to post consistent growth.
+These expectations assume that the company will maintain its strong competitive domestic position, profitability, and cash flow generation, while the assets abroad continue to post demonstrable growth.
 Any deviation toward higher leverage (more than 2x) would need to be only temporary--and not linked to shareholder distributions or an unexpected weakening of operating performance--to avoid pressure on the rating.
-However, in our view, the company has some flexibility in its credit metrics, with a meaningful amount of cash on its balance sheet and the potential to adjust dividends.
+However, currently the company retains financial flexibility for its investment plans within the boundaries of its financial policy and has the potential to adjust dividends.

-The rating could come under pressure from increased debt-funded growth, accompanied by a more aggressive financial policy, causing debt to increase by more than we anticipate.
-Equally, an unexpected noticeable weakening of operating performance, resulting for example from the adverse effect of regulatory decisions, intense competition, or political risk, could put pressure on the rating.
-A significant reduction of the state’s shareholding in STC and a consequent reappraisal of our GRE assessment could lead to a one-notch downgrade, although we see little likelihood of that happening in the next 12 months.
+The rating could come under pressure from increased debt-funded growth accompanied by a more aggressive financial policy, involving aggressive liquidity management, low levels of cash on the balance sheet, and an absence of committed credit facilities.
+Equally, a noticeable weakening of operating performance--as a result, for example, of a substantial adverse effect of regulatory decisions, intense competition, or political risk--could put pressure on the rating.
+A significant reduction in the state’s shareholding in STC and a consequent reappraisal of our GRE assessment could lead to a one-notch downgrade.

-Rating upside is limited at this stage, as it would require a two-notch uplift of the SACP, which is hardly achievable given the risks and dynamics associated with the telecom industry and the company’s increasing exposure to country risks.
+Upside is limited at this stage, as it would require a two-notch uplift of the SACP, which is hardly achievable given the risks and dynamics associated with the telecoms industry and the company’s increasing exposure to country risks.